The-Marcy-Lab-School/problem-set-6_0/README.md

 4. Security is an important concept for web applications.
 What are two ways we can try to prevent a user's session from being highjacked?
+- There are a few ways to prevent a session being highjacked.
+    - Resetting a session by having authentication systems in place that will render an old session id invalid and create a new one.
+    - Giving sessions an expiration to narrow the access an attacker has to an app.
+    - Use HTTPS across the entire app to minimize the chance that an attacker can get to the session id.

 5. What is the Same Origin Policy?
 What about CORS?
 How are they related?
+- The same-origin policy allows unrestricted interaction between resources originating from the same origin but restricts certain interactions between resources originating from different url schemes.
+Same-origin policy doesn't restrict all cross-origin requests.

+- CORS allows interactions that would normally be restricted cross-origin.
+It adds new HTTP headers, which allow servers to serve resources cross-origin to certain specified origins.